Campeonato Brasileiro Série C: 2025 Série C teams

+Champions

 Official champions

 The Campeonato Brasileiro has existed since 1971.
 However, there have been many years when no third division tournament took place.
 In most cases it was because the two elite divisions had too many clubs (in 1989, for instance, 96 teams contested the second division).
 The following table shows the winners and runners-up of the Série C tournaments played from 1981, according to the Brazilian Football Confederation:

 Unofficial champions

-The following season is not officially recognized by the CBF:
+The following season is the part corresponding to the third level of the Copa João Havelange, a competition organized by the Clube dos 13, and is not officially recognized by the CBF: